-- National Parks near Minidoka National Historic Site
+- Parks Near Minidoka National Historic Site

 If you follow our Facebook page, and I hope you do, you may remember my post about how it felt visiting Minidoka NHS.

 It's a small park that many people have never heard of besides locals and crazy National Park Service Fans like myself with their Passport Books in hand getting another stamp from one of the 417 Sites.
 There wasn't even a single sign directing visitors from the highway.

-Minidoka talks about one of the not so bright sides of American History, when President Roosevelt signed executive order 9066 Shortly after Pearl Harbor.
+Minidoka talks about one of the not so bright sides of American History when President Roosevelt signed executive order 9066 Shortly after Pearl Harbor.
 This forced over 120,000 Japanese Americans to leave their homes/jobs/business and move into one of 10 prison camps like Minidoka.

 These were proud Americans that committed no crime besides having Japanese ancestry and were denied their constitutional rights as American Citizens and this happened a very short 75 years ago.

 I feel this is very important to share as America continues to battle fear of people only because of their race.
 America is a country of immigrants and Ellis Island is another great National Park Service site that tells this story.

 I am still trying to process our time at this park.
 It truly hit me hard and I am so glad that the National Parks preserves not just the beautiful parks but the important parks in our history even when they are not wonderful.

 History of Minidoka National Historic Site

 Minidoka National Historic Site is located in south-central Idaho in Jerome County.
 The site sits in a remote, high desert area north of the Snake River.